DiffDoctor: Diagnosing Image Diffusion Models Before Treating: Experiments

 \subsection{Ablation Studies}

+\textbf{Artifact detector.} We include \textbf{comparisons} due to limited space.
+The RichHF artifact detector is not open-sourced, so we implement it as $\text{RichHF}^*$, also the baseline for ablations.

-\textbf{Artifact detector.} When solely trained on the training set of previous artifact annotations, the model demonstrates high false positive rates (KL(1-)) and high MSE in our benchmark and real photos in \cref{tab:ad_ablation}, which is also visualized in \cref{fig: AD ablation} as the model outputs high confidence for almost all the face and limb areas.
-Balanced with real photos, the false positive rate is reduced on real photos but still is high for our synthesized image benchmark.
+When trained solely on previous artifact annotations ($\text{RichHF}^*$), the model shows high false positive rates (KL(1-)) and high MSE in our benchmark and real photos in \cref{tab: ad_ablation} (also visualized in \cref{fig: AD ablation}), as it predicts high confidence in almost all areas of faces or limbs.
+With real photos, the false positive rate is reduced on real photos but still high for our benchmark.
 Incorporating hard cases into training further improves the model's MSE and reduces false positive rates.
-A great enhancement is shown in \cref{fig: AD ablation}, where adding hard cases significantly mitigates the shortcut problem, preventing the model from over-detecting face and limb areas and directing its focus more accurately on true artifacts.
-The careful human labeling data also enables the model to produce artifact predictions of finer granularity that are not circular areas with fixed radii.

-We further experiment with different numbers of pseudo labels for training (4K and 1M).
-Incorporating pseudo-labeled images further reduces false positive rates and MSE on both our benchmark and real photos, with performance improving as more pseudo-labels are included.
-We also observe that using pseudo-labels will slightly increase the KL values (false negative rates).
+A great enhancement is shown in \cref{fig: AD ablation}, where adding hard cases significantly mitigates the shortcut problem, preventing the model from over-detecting faces and limbs and directing its focus more accurately on true artifacts.
+Adding pseudo-labeled images further reduces false positive rates and MSE on our benchmark and real photos, with performance improving as more pseudo-labels are included.
+Using pseudo-labels will slightly increase the KL values (false negative rates).
 We hypothesize that this is due to the increasing negative signals in pseudo labels, causing the model to become slightly more conservative in predicting high confidence.
-However, given the significant improvements in accuracy and false positive rates that cover the slight degradation of false negative rates, we choose the model trained on 1M+ pseudo labels as the best artifact detector used for the following experiments for treating.
+However, given the significant improvements in accuracy and false positive rates that cover the slight degradation of false negative rates, we choose the model trained on 1M pseudo labels as the best artifact detector used for the following experiments for treating.
+Our method also significantly outperforms PAL4VST on all metrics, especially on the false negative (KL) metric.

-\textbf{Pixel-aware treating.} \methodname\xspace enables a finer gradient selection for pixels by assigning weights (or masks) on the artifact confidence for each pixel in \(\mathcal{L}_\text{pixel}\) during pixel-aware treating.
-Using FLUX.1, we compare the approach of selecting the gradients of all pixels with using only the pixel with the maximum artifact confidence, which directs the focus of treating toward the most significant error.
-We plot the trend of aggregated confidence changes during evaluation in \cref{fig: curves}.
-Using all pixels for treating converges faster and demonstrates greater stability during the first few epochs compared to selecting only the pixel with the highest confidence.
-Although using only the highest confidence pixel is more unstable in the initial epochs, it ultimately converges to similar confidence levels after 10 epochs.
-Therefore, we opt to use all pixels to achieve more stable training and faster convergence.